andbanman/mist/USERGUIDE.rst

 **2. Define Variable Groups**

 A *Variable Group* is simply a named set of variables.
-Variables are referenced by their column position, *[0,N-1]*.
+Variables are referenced by their position in the matrix, *[0,N-1]*.
 Add a group with `TupleSpace::addVariableGroup <api.html#_CPPv2N4mist9algorithm10TupleSpace21addVariableGroupTupleERNSt6vectorINSt6stringEEE>`_.
 Variable groups are usually disjoint, but they do not need to be ordered or contiguous.

 ::